johnathanvman/F6/index.md

 					Entrys.push("I wade through the waters of the MAP and feel refreshed.
 A group of relaxing TAGs look surprised by my intrusion.
 They call me a pervert and get ready for a fight!") if(map[party.y][party.x].units[0].Tags[0] == "Froggirl"){
 						Entrys = []
 						Entrys.push("I wade through the waters of the MAP, and feel refreshed.
-From out of the water, multiple TAGs emerge looking angry at me.
+From out of the water, multiple angry TAGs emerge.
 They dive back down and start swimming toward me, ready for a fight!")
 						Entrys.push("I wade through the waters of the MAP, and feel refreshed.
-From out of the water, multiple TAGs emerge looking angry at me.
+From out of the water, multiple angry TAGs emerge.
 One flings her tongue at me forcing me to dive underwater!
 When I come up for air, I don't see them anywhere, but I doubt they're far away...")
 					}
 				}else{
 					Entrys.push("I travel to AMAP, and found a group of angry TAGs!
 They look ready for a fight!")